 One Region, Many Stories, Multimedia

 Stories of the Susquehanna Valley began in 2010 as a unique research project focused on a watershed, utilizing multimedia scholarship, designed to articulate, highlight, and learn from stories that form our region, our communities, our ecosystems, and ourselves.
-This long-term collaborative project in environmental humanities, community studies, and natural history focuses on the question of what constitutes an eco-region as a confluence of cultures and ecologies.
-It already has helped achieve designation of the Susquehanna River as a national historic corridor.
+This long-term collaborative project in environmental humanities, community studies, and natural history focuses on the question of what constitutes an eco-region as a confluence of cultures and ecologies, how to address the question of “native” and “settler” cultures in a region and ambiguities between them, and also the ethics of regional studies in academia.
+It already has helped achieve designation of the Susquehanna River as a national historic corridor and has helped to develop scholarly books and public TV programming on the river.
 The project involves partnerships with the Susquehanna Heartland Coalition for Environmental Studies and Susquehanna Colloquium, Haudenosaunee (Iroquois) Environmental Task Force, Chesapeake Conservancy, Envision the Susquehanna, and faculty from Bucknell, Bloomsburg, University of Buffalo, SUNY Binghamton, among others.
 It emerges from a decade of planning, and longer-developed expertise, by scholars at educational institutions in the Valley, in collaboration with leaders of Native nations, community members, and undergraduate researchers.

 The SSV Book series includes two volumes published in 2013, Native Americans of the Susquehanna Valley by David Minderhout of Bloomsburg University, and Coal Dust on Your Feet by Janet McGaffey of Bucknell.
 Future volumes planned include Katherine Faull’s translation and study of the Moravian diaries of Shamokin, a natural history volume by a team of scientists led by Duane Griffin of Bucknell and Mark Blumler of SUNY Binghamton, The Coopers, Coleridge, and Priestley: Re-Defining Nature on the Susquehanna Frontier by Alfred K. Siewers, and a volume on Susquehanna rivertowns co-edited by Ben Marsh, Janet Jones, and Brandn Green.
 Most of these volumes will include companion GIS maps, geo-stories, and videography.